Understanding the Difference Between Inventory Liquidation and Bankruptcy Liquidation

 Filing for Bankruptcy: The business submits a request to the court, explaining that it cannot afford to pay its debts.

-Appointment of a Trustee: A trustee is a person the court appoints to manage the liquidation process.
-Their main job is to manage the sale of the company’s assets.
+Appointment of a Trustee: The court appoints a trustee to manage the liquidation process.
+The trustee's main job is to manage the sale of the company’s assets.
 The trustee ensures that everything is sold correctly and that the money from these sales is distributed fairly to creditors.

 Once the process is complete, the business is officially closed, and any remaining debts are usually written off.